-Investments consist of U.S. Treasury Bills and Notes, which are classified as held-to-maturity, and Certificates of Deposit.
+Investments consist of U.S. Treasury Bills of \$13,392,274, which are classified as held-to-maturity.
 The Company determines the appropriate balance sheet classification of its investments at the time of purchase and evaluates the classification at each balance sheet date.
-All of the Company's U.S. Treasury Bills and Certificates of Deposit mature within the next twelve months.
-Unrealized gains and losses are de minimis to the financial statements.
-As of September 30, 2018, the carrying value of the Company's U.S. Treasury Bills approximates their fair value, due to their short-term maturities.
+All of the Company's U.S. Treasury Bills mature within the next twelve months.
+Unrealized gains and losses are de minimus.
+As of September 30, 2019, the carrying value of the Company's U.S. Treasury Bills approximates their fair value due to their short-term maturities.